rapenne-s/bento/README.md

 # Workflow

-1. make changes in some host
+1. make configuraiton changes in some host in `hosts/` or a global include file in `utils` (you can rename it as you wish)
 2. OPTIONAL: run `./local_build.sh` to check the configurations are valid, use `./local_build.sh build` to build systems locally to serve them as a substituter (requires configuration on each client)
 3. run `./populate_chroot.sh`
 4. hosts will pickup changes and run a rebuild